Arash-Mahmoudian/arash-mahmoudian/README.md

 <h2> About Me</h2>
 Hi there👋
-I'm Arash From United States, and I'm an RF Data Scietist maily focused on applying AI/ML in telecommunication.
-We are developing an RF oriented application where we applying analytics and automation on data streams.
-I really enjoying learning new programming langugaues techniques.
-Our main focus is to make AI/ML native to the wireless industry.
-You can also check out my linkedin profile at www.linkedin.com/in/arash-mahmoudian
+I'm Arash From United States, and I'm an RF Data Scientist mainly focused on applying AI/ML in telecommunication.
+I was part of team, developing O-RAN observability web application tool where we were applying analytics and automation on data streams.
+I really enjoying learning new programming languages techniques.
+My interest is to make AI/ML native into the wireless telecommunication.
+You can also check out my LinkedIn profile at www.linkedin.com/in/arash-mahmoudian

 <br>
 <a href="https://github.com/Arash-Mahmoudian/resume" target="_blank" rel="noopener noreferrer">Download Resume</a><br><br>